Moment kernels: a simple and scalable approach for equivariance to rotations and reflections in deep convolutional networks: Experimental Design

 \section{Experimental Design}

-We include three experiments to illustrate the benefits of invariance and equivariance in biomedical applications and to quantify the performance of our architectures relative to standard networks.
-We share implementations (in a zip file and github) and show successful results.
+We include two experiments to illustrate the benefits of invariance and equivariance in biomedical applications and to quantify the performance of our architectures relative to standard CNN baselines and existing equivariant methods.
+We provide implementation code in the supplementary material.